 Ground Boogers.
 The mushy blob of goo that slimes its way around your garden eating hostas, strawberries and everything in between.
 Those hateful little snots can somehow make their way from the garden dirt to the tips of all of your plants without the benefit of arms or legs.

-If the Paralympics allowed shell-less terrestrial gastropod molluscs to compete … they’d win it all.
+If the Paralympics allowed shell-less terrestrial gastropod molluscs to compete … slugs would win it all.

-I don’t have to worry about my slugs on my hostas, my chickens have ripped all of my hostas out.
+I don’t have to worry about my slugs on my hostas, my chickens have eaten all of my hostas.
 But Strawberries?
 Yes, I need to worry about my strawberries.

 Last year I put straw beneath my strawberries to keep them clean.
 It worked.
 Those slug eaten strawberries filled with ant tunnels and slug snot didn’t have a single speck of dirt on them.
 Just slugs.
 They had lots of slugs on them